yugr/debian_pkg_test/README.md

 Ping me if you think this infrastructure may of help for your checker.

 Tool fails to run tests for many packages due to
-* non-standard makefile names (e.g. GNUmakefile in batmon.app, makefile in bcpp, Makefile.tests in xml2, etc.)
+* non-standard makefile names (e.g. GNUmakefile in batmon.app or pcp, makefile in bcpp or t-coffee, Makefile.tests in xml2, etc.)
 * weird langs (Haskell, PHP, Ruby, etc.)
 * non-standard build system (e.g. SCons in balder2d, waf in sushi, shell scripts in bomstrip, etc.)